Entity Framework (EF) Caching Integration

 Recommendation: First execute the entity framework application within Analysis mode of NCache Entity Framework caching provider to analyse which queries should be used for execution.

-Monitoring Query: Monitoring the number of times each query is executed by Entity Framework Application.
-This allows the user to determines which queries are most frequent and are the best candidates for caching.
+Monitoring Query: Monitoring the number of times each query is executed by Entity Framework application.
+This allows the user to determine which queries are most frequent and the best candidates for caching.

 Generate Reports: This is for queries with proper syntax and arranging them in descending order.
 Also allows the user to choose relevant queries and copy them for caching.

 This mode is basically designed for the actual use of NCache in Entity Framework applications.
 At this point, queries and their result sets are cached.
 Caching mode only entertains those queries which are given in configuration file i.e. efcaching.ncconf.